-- 27. Although earlier in the memorandum, he says he is not motivated by the "Jewish vote." - 28.
-See Eli Lake: "Exclusive: Obama Agrees to Keep Israel's Nukes Secret," The Washington Times, October 2, 2009: "President Obama has reaffirmed a 4-decade-old secret understanding that has allowed Israel to keep a nuclear arsenal without opening it to international inspections. . . ." - 29.
-In any case, the United States is not obligated to observe an informal private agreement of which there is no written record. - 30.
-Kissinger wrote to Nixon in an October 7, 1969, memorandum: "During your private conversation with Golda Meir, you emphasized that our primary concern was that the Israelis make no visible introduction of nuclear weapons or undertake a nuclear test program." - 31.
-President Carter's Science Advisor Frank Press commissioned a panel of academic scientists who devised an ingenious alternative scientific explanation about how the satellite might have been fooled.
+- 30. See Eli Lake: "Exclusive: Obama Agrees to Keep Israel's Nukes Secret," The Washington Times, October 2, 2009: "President Obama has reaffirmed a 4-decade-old secret understanding that has allowed Israel to keep a nuclear arsenal without opening it to international inspections. . . ." - 31.
+In any case, the United States is not obligated to observe an informal private agreement of which there is no written record. - 32.
+Kissinger wrote to Nixon in an October 7, 1969, memorandum: "During your private conversation with Golda Meir, you emphasized that our primary concern was that the Israelis make no visible introduction of nuclear weapons or undertake a nuclear test program." - 33.
+President Jimmy Carter's Science Advisor Frank Press commissioned a panel of academic scientists who devised an ingenious alternative scientific explanation about how the satellite might have been fooled.
 But every expert intelligence body in the government regarded the satellite signal as a valid indication of a test.
 Incidentally, such a test was also a violation of the Limited Test Ban Treaty, to which Israel is a party.
 Reed and Stillman, The Nuclear Express, p.
 180.